Fuck's Fucking Fucked

 “This must stop,” Dr. Brenin roared.
 “Fuck has become an artistic and cultural crisis, a great lowering of the bar, a crime even, a crime against art and culture.”

-When the murmurings began that bro might be next is when media-at-large began to take notice.
-There had always been issues with fuck, that wasn’t new, fuck was accustomed to opposition and controversy but fuck would survive, it always did, but could the younger, more innocent bro withstand a cultural backlash similar in scope?
+When the murmurings began that bro might be next, that’s when media-at-large truly took notice.
+There had always been issues with fuck, that wasn’t new, fuck was accustomed to opposition and controversy, fuck would survive, it always did, but could the younger, more innocent bro withstand a cultural backlash of similar scope?

 “Bro, you can’t be serious.”